xcat2/xcat-core/docs/source/advanced/mixed_cluster/index.rst

 Mixed Cluster
 =============

 The concept of mixed cluster support in xCAT is managing cluster which contain different hardware architectures.
-Most commonly, this is usually a cluster consisting of both Power and x86 systems.
+Most commonly, this is usually a cluster consisting of both Power, ARM and x86 systems.

 .. toctree::
    :maxdepth: 2